ryangoldman1/blog/posts/2017-06-12-4-tools-for-building-production-serverless-architectures.md

 - real-time error reporting
 - version statistics
 - implementation required
+- open source
-- event based pricing, has freemium
+- hosted starting at $26/mo, has freemium

 ## 4. Offline Serverless plugins
 Serverless has a lot of useful plugins to test code locally before deploying to a remote environment.
 This helps developers save time of unnecessary deploys.